pypi/warehouse/docs/development/frontend.rst

 ========

 The Warehouse frontend is (as you might suspect) written in JavaScript with the CSS handled by SCSS.
-It uses ``gulp`` to process these files and prepare them for serving.
+It uses `Webpack <https://webpack.js.org>` to process these files and prepare them for serving.

 All of the static files are located in ``warehouse/static/`` and external libraries are found in ``package.json``.